ov-sa/vRPZ-Framework/README.md

 **━ Maintainer(s):** [**Aviril**](https://github.com/Aviril), [**Mario**](https://github.com/OvileAmriam), [**Tron**](https://github.com/OvileAmriam), [**Anisa**](https://github.com/Anisa-Nur)

-**vRPZ** is a startup **Dayz-Roleplay Template** focussing on optimization and integrating existing vStudio licensed libraries.
+**vRPZ** is a startup **DayZ-Roleplay Template** focussing on optimization and integrating existing vStudio licensed libraries.
 You must consider using this framework only if you are a developer and experienced enough to extend it.
 This is not recommended for production ready server rather serving as core.

 ## ━ Features